apache/druid/docs/operations/mixed-workloads.md

 ### Historical tiering

-This section descibes how to configure segment loading and how to assign Historical services into tiers.
+This section describes how to configure segment loading and how to assign Historical services into tiers.

 #### Configure segment loading